 Diplomate, American Veterinary Dental College

 After receiving her veterinary degree from Louisiana State University, she practiced small animal primary care in the Carolinas and Ohio.
-She became a Board Certified Veterinary Dentist™ in 2005 and is now an adjunct professor at the University of Florida and the owner of Veterinary Dental Consulting.
+She became a Board Certified Veterinary Dentist™ in 2005 and is now an adjunct professor at the University of Florida.
 She was awarded the Gold Star award for outstanding contributions to veterinary medicine in Florida.
 When she is not relieving oral pain in her patients, you may find her scuba diving in warm water around the world, behind her camera, or on her yoga mat.

 Steven Neihaus, DVM, DACVS